 - Salt and pepper to taste

 - Optional – red pepper flakes to taste

 Makes 6 servings

-Bring chicken broth to a boil.
-Stir in grits and salt, return to boil.
-Cover and reduce heat to low.
-Cook 20-25 minutes, stirring often, until grits have absorbed the broth and look creamy.
-Stir in cheese and keep warm until ready to serve.
+Bring broth to a boil.
+Stir in grits and salt and cover.
+Reduce heat to low and allow to simmer for 20-25 minutes, stirring often, until grits have absorbed the broth.
+It is important to stir often to avoid grits sticking to bottom of pan and to also incorporate air into the grits for a more creamy texture.
+Remove from heat and fold in cheese.
+Cover with lid and keep warm until ready to serve.

 Add tbsp of olive oil to a large pan over medium-high heat.
 Add garlic and stir around until fragrant.
-Add whites of onion and diced poblano and cook for about 5 minutes until softened.
-Add shrimp, sun-dried tomatoes, and 2 tbsp butter and cook until shrimp is opaque.
+About 1 – 2 minutes.
+Add whites of onion and diced poblano and cook for 5 until softened.
+Add thawed shrimp, sun-dried tomatoes, and 2 tbsp butter and cook until shrimp is opaque.
+Should be about 5-7 minutes.
+Allow the butter and any liquid from the shrimp to reduce a bit.
+You can add up to a tbsp of cornstarch depending on the amount of liquid from the thawed shrimp if needed to thicken to a gravy like consistency.
 If want to bring up a notch, sprinkle red pepper flakes to taste.
 Add salt and pepper to taste.

-Dish grits into a bowl and top with shrimp and veggie mixture.
+Dish grits into a bowl and top with shrimp and veggie mixture plus any liquid remaining in the pan.
 Garnish with greens of the onion and enjoy!Print